Frederick-sudo/cs50-SQL/README.md

 Project Description:
-  Collection of SQL data analyzation projects analyzing databases of movies sourced from IMBD through API and fiftyville which utilizes problem solving through SQL data analyzing
+  Collection of SQL data analyzation projects analyzing databases of movies sourced from IMBD and fiftyville which utilizes problem solving through SQL data analyzing

 Projects Included:
-  Movies - Fetched specific queries both simple and complex using IMDB's movie database Fiftyville - A fictional investigative SQL project that uses SQL queries to analyze multiple data tables to reach a proper conclusion
+  Movies - Fetched specific queries both simple and complex using IMDB's movie database Fiftyville - A fictional investigative data analysis SQL project that uses SQL queries to analyze multiple data tables to reach a proper conclusion

 Technologies Used:
-  SQLite - Core language that was used in writing queries and analyzing relational data CS50 IDE- Employed to interact with databases and execute queries
+  SQLite - Core database engine that was used in writing queries and analyzing relational data CS50 IDE- Employed to interact with databases and execute queries